jchezik/vstorage/COMPLETE-VSTORAGE-AUDIO-SPEC.md

 Zero-Knowledge Architecture:
 • Server never sees unencrypted data
-• We mathematically cannot access your files
+• Designed so even we could not access your files
 • Even under legal pressure, no decryption possible
 • Only you hold decryption keys